orbisius/orbisius-integration-digitalocean-api/README.md

 4. Make the call to the API.
 5. Are you feeling generous?
 [Buy me a beer or coffee then](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SS49ABSAHMMPG).
 This really keeps me going ;)

-Feel free to check the examples folder.
+Feel free to check the *examples/* folder.
 You will need to update config.php with your API token.

 ```php